ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 potentially choosing a different server IP address which could map to a different server.

+Server-facing sockets MUST NOT be reused across QUIC and non-QUIC CONNECT-UDP requests, since it might not be possible to correctly demultiplex or direct the traffic.
+Any packets received on a server-facing socket used for proxying QUIC that does not correspond to a known Connection ID MUST be dropped.

 If the request includes a Client-Connection-Id header, the proxy is receiving a request to be able to route traffic back to the client using that Connection ID.
 If the pair of this Client Connection ID and the selected server-facing socket